rm511130/PCF4CAS/README.md

 ## Technical Pre-Requisites
 - Ability to access https://chess.cfapps.io
 - Ability to access and update this [Workshop Google Sheet](https://drive.google.com/open?id=1YcaNLkBqXHgYZch6yV8Kvf2G2AUG-trKSQQvejpstv8)
-- Ability to ssh into VMs with public IP addresses e.g. `ssh -i fuse.pem ubuntu@user1.ourpcf.com`
+- Ability to ssh into Ubuntu VMs with public IP addresses using a private-key file e.g. `ssh -i fuse.pem ubuntu@user1.ourpcf.com`
   - [fuse.pem](https://github.com/rm511130/PCF4CAS/blob/master/fuse.pem) must be altered using `chmod 400` if it is not set to read-only by owner

 ## Guidelines for this Workshop